Thirty years ago, veterinarians recognized deficiency of an amino acid (taurine) as the most common cause of dilated cardiomyopathy in cats.

 Your veterinarian or veterinary cardiologist is the one best able to advise you about the most appropriate course of action for your dog.

 What about cats?

 A few cat cases have been reported to the FDA, but the numbers are too small to say anything definitive.
 This appears to be primarily a dog problem.
-But remember to feed your cat, food formulated for cats.
-Otherwise it may not be balanced.
+Please feed a non-grain free diet to cats, designed for cats to ensure they receive adequate dietary taurine.